Tropical Fish

 The Pristella Tetra can be a really good fish for the freshwater fish beginner.
-They are fairly hardy and should do well in a somewhat broader range of water parameters than other tetras.
-The Pristella tetra is very peaceful when kept in small schools of 6 or more.
+These tetras are fairly hardy and should do well in a somewhat broader range of water parameters than other tetras.
+The Pristella is very peaceful when kept in small schools of 6 or more.
 However, they may become skittish if kept with larger tank mates.

 Physically, these tetras get to be about 2 inches (5 cm) and they are sometimes called the X-Ray tetra because of its almost transparent body.
 Look for the signature black stripe across the middle of the dorsal fin.

-There is an albino Pristella (golden x-ray tetra) that will sometimes be available, but it is not as common as the regular Pristellas.
+There is an albino variety (golden x-ray tetra) that will sometimes be available, but it is not as common as the regular Pristellas.

 It's always a good idea to keep any new fish in a quarantine tank for a few weeks for monitoring before introducing them into your main tank.